tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    delay of 10ms plus :math:`\lceil 2n/4 \rceil`.
    delay of 20ms.

-The conditions that are evaluated for a test case to pass are, for each UE:
+The base version of the test ``LteRrcConnectionEstablishmentTestCase`` tests for correct RRC connection establishment in absence of channel errors.
+The conditions that are evaluated for this test case to pass are, for each UE:

  - the RRC state at the UE is CONNECTED_NORMALLY
  - the UE is configured with the CellId, DlBandwidth, UlBandwidth,